Type: Steel Warren through-truss

 A large part of the bridge is made from built up box girders, which were common at the time this bridge was made.

 Should this bridge be preserved as historic, doing whatever it takes to make it safe?
 Should it be torn down and replaced?
 Or should it be left as-is until nature decides that we shall pay the price for our lack of foresight?
 If we take action, be it repair or replacement, it will be costly.
 Who should pay that cost?
 Would you approve a few cent increase in the gas tax to improve our nations bridges?
-Or would help vote anyone out of office that considers such a thing?
+Or would you help vote anyone out of office that considers such a thing?

 One thing is sure: voters seldom understand the cost and complexity of implementing the demands they make of engineers.